 The BC PNP discourages any investment or financial commitment prior to signing a Performance Agreement with the BC PNP and obtaining a valid work permit from IRCC.

-An applicant may use external financing from a business partner or financial institutions.
-The applicant must, however, identify how the financing will be obtained and how it will be applied in the proposed investment.
+An international entrepreneur may use external financing from a business partner or financial institutions.
+The entrepreneur must, however, identify how the financing will be obtained and how it will be applied in the proposed investment.

-Applicants must demonstrate that they will create at least one new permanent, full-time equivalent job for a Canadian citizen or permanent resident in the proposed business within 365 days (12 months) of arriving to the province.
-The applicant must also demonstrate the likelihood of supporting long-term employment of Canadians or permanent residents in the business.
+Candidates must demonstrate that they will create at least one new permanent, full-time equivalent job for a Canadian citizen or permanent resident in the proposed business within 365 days (12 months) of arriving in the province.
+Individuals must also demonstrate the likelihood of supporting long-term employment of Canadians or permanent residents in the business.

 An FTE position must be for at least 30 hours per week (1,560 hours a year) and be fulfilled by one or more employees under continuous employment.
 FTEs must be Canadian citizens or permanent residents of Canada and must not be independent contractors or shareholders with more than 10 percent ownership of the business.

-If an applicant purchases an existing business, the number of existing jobs in the business must be maintained and employee(s) must be paid a wage that is comparable to their skill level.
+If an individual's plan is to purchase an existing business, the number of existing jobs in the business must be maintained and employee(s) must be paid a wage that is comparable to their skill level.

-If approved for a provincial nomination, applicants must demonstrate that they have consistently and continuously employed the required number of FTEs for at least six months.
+If later approved for a provincial nomination, individuals must demonstrate that they have consistently and continuously employed the required number of FTEs for at least six months.

 The maximum score available is 200.

-Entrepreneur Immigration candidates receive points based on their business ownership and/or senior management work experience.
+Entrepreneur Immigration candidates may claim points for their business ownership and/or senior management work experience.

 The maximum score available for this section is 20.
 Candidates must score at least 8 points to meet the minimum requirements for this section.